nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add person
+1. User requests to add a person
 1. PayMeLah adds the person

     Use case ends.